My take on one of Rowling’s more problematic imports from folklore.

 In fact, once examined, the basic social patterns of house Elves do not conform to those of humans at all.
 Left to themselves, they clearly have no more formed the basic strategy of grouping together for mutual protection than Giants have.
 (Right there we ought to register a strong hint that they are not simply funny-looking little humans who cannot talk straight.)

-Quite possibly this traditional “solitary” behavior is a side effect of their being inherently magical.
+Quite possibly their traditional “solitary” behavior is a side effect of their being inherently magical.
 Their entire reasoning processes follow different patterns from those of humans, who in general cannot simply Apparate away from any threat, and undoubtedly the Elves have developed an entirely different cultural range of symbols and associations which bear little resemblance to ours.

 That they “bound” themselves to their ancestral territories suggests that either their existence required that they reinvent themselves as a part of their territories; namely that they had very early formulated a cultural conviction that this is the case, either based upon some instinctive imperative; or that there really is some accrued benefit to the Elf in his relationship to his property that can be attained by doing so.

-Although based upon our necessarily external view of the matter, it would appear that to survive without any “base” or form of domicile would be sure to be an exercise in uncertainty, or at least discomfort; before the advent of humans upon their properties, Elves do not seem to have ever built themselves structures in which to house themselves; living rather along the lines of those aboriginal peoples who, having settled in areas with ample resources and mild climate simply failed to develop those solutions which would have been necessary to survive in more meager or harsher environments (Elves are magical after all).
+Although based upon our necessarily external view of the matter, it would appear that to survive without any “base” or form of domicile would be sure to be an exercise in uncertainty, or at least discomfort.
+Before the advent of humans upon their properties, Elves do not seem to have ever built themselves structures in which to house themselves; living rather along the lines of those aboriginal peoples who, having settled in areas with ample resources and mild climate simply failed to develop those solutions which would have been necessary to survive in more meager or harsher environments (Elves are magical after all).
 Such cultures have until recently been regarded as exceptionally “primitive”, whereas, in fact, their needs simply were already amply provided for.
 No human claims to have ever come across a prehistoric Elf-built structure of any kind.
 (The rumored “Underhill” halls of the Sidhe are a different culture, of a different species altogether, assuming that in the Potterverse they even exist.)

 Although Elves dedicated themselves entirely to the welfare of their territories, and tended them without pause, they appear to have carefully added nothing to these territories that did not occur there naturally.
 In the course of identifying themselves with (or to) their domains, they seem to have clothed themselves only in such materials which their territories provided.
 Bark, leaves, cobwebs and the like; natural materials, naturally occurring, possibly in some attempt to symbolically become an inherent “part” of their “place”.
 Although this line of reasoning is still all a matter of conjecture.